tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 ## Description
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
 Can be used to migrate indexes to a new filegroup, or just shrink and move the indexes back to the original filegroup after the shrink is done.
 Typically runs faster than a normal shrink operation.

+If, for whatever reason you stop the function before it completes, it can be restarted.
+The function will pick back up moving indexes as needed.

 **IMPORTANT**: The second file that gets created will match the used size of the original filegroup.
 You must have enough disk space to support this.

 ## More Information